- Our school dental program

 If your child has a dental emergency:

-- contact the dental therapist at the school your child attends.
+• contact the oral health professional at the school your child attends.